 If you’re new to the world of goal setting, I recommend starting with these 2 posts:

-Or if you’re looking for more detailed, step-by-step lessons on goal setting, I highly recommend you enroll in my goal setting course.
+Or if you’re looking for more detailed, step-by-step lessons on goal setting, I highly recommend you enroll in my goal success course.

 You can learn more and enroll in the course < there.